AvalonAlgo/btc-api/README.md

 git clone https://github.com/AvalonAlgo/btc-api
 ```

-### Enter the repository and install the required packages with composer and npm
+### Enter the repository and install the required packages with composer
 #### You may encounter some issues with composer zipping.
 Go to C:\xampp\php\php.ini and uncomment ';extension=zip' to 'extension=zip'
 ```bash
 cd btc-api